koknat/dif/README.md

 Solution 3:  Use -replaceTable <file> to supply a file with many substitution/replacement regexes

-#### Problem: need to view your changes to a file on Perforce or SVN
+#### Problem: need to view your changes to a file on Perforce or SVN or GIT
 Solution:  'dif file' will show the differences between the head revision and the local file